-Lower MAC: The lower-level MAC (lower MAC) directly interacts with the PHY Tx and Rx cores and handles all wireless transmissions and receptions.
+- Lower MAC: The lower-level MAC (lower MAC) directly interacts with the PHY Tx and Rx cores and handles all wireless transmissions and receptions.
 Minimizing processing latency in the lower level MAC is critical in order to meet the channel access timing requirements.
-Typical lower MAC functions are: sending, receiving, CCA, back-off, inter frame spacing, CTS/RTS, ACKs, slot synchronization (adjust timing using info in synchronization beacon), next slot scheduling, superframe scheduling, channel hopping, etc.
+Typical lower MAC functions are: sending, receiving, CCA, back-off, inter frame spacing, CTS/RTS, ACKs, slot synchronization (adjust timing using info in synchronization beacon), next slot scheduling, superframe scheduling, channel hopping, etc. - Upper MAC: The upper-level MAC (upper MAC) is responsible for inter-packet states that are not time critical.
+This includes among others framing and management functions where some form of negotiation between nodes is required (like association, the allocation of extra time slots, blacklisting channels for hopping sequences).

-The WiSHFUL project offers implementations for the Local/Global Monitoring & configuration Engine (see orange blocks in the software architecture) and a basic set of functions for the Unified Program Interfaces (UPI{R} , UPI{N} , UPI{G} and UPI{HC}) for several radio hardware platforms.
+The WiSHFUL project offers implementations for the Local/Global Monitoring & configuration Engine (see orange blocks in the software architecture) and a basic set of functions for the Unified Program Interfaces (UPI_R , UPI_N , UPI_G and UPI{HC}) for several radio hardware platforms.
 More information of the supported radio HW and SW platforms and available functions supported by the UPIs can be found further in this section.

-The WiSHFUL project offers access to several wireless testbeds, such as TWIST (TU Berlin), w-iLab.t (iMinds), IRIS (TCD), Orbit (Rutgers University) and a FIBRE Island at UFRJ.
+The WiSHFUL project offers open and free of charge access to a number of advanced wireless testbeds, such as TWIST (TU Berlin), w-iLab.t (imec), IRIS (TCD), Orbit (Rutgers University), a FIBRE Island at UFRJ, and NITOS (University of Thessaly).
+These testbeds offer different wireless technologies (such as IEEE 802.11, IEEE 802.15.4, LTE, DVB-T and SDR) and further guarantee support by skilled people.
 All of these testbeds are installed in either office environments or other dedicated testbed environments.
-Because some research requires doing measurement campaigns or actual testing in real-world environments, the WiSHFUL project also offers a portable testbed to the community.
+Because some research requires doing measurement campaigns or actual testing in real-world environments, the WiSHFUL project also offers a portable testbed to the community (see Error!
+Reference source not found.Figure 2).
+The portable testbed can be deployed at any location allowing validation in the real world and involving real users.